 There are a few practical steps you can take to make sure you get the most possible out of the adoption tax credit.
 The amount you receive will, first and foremost, be determined by a combination of your eligible adoption expense and modified adjusted gross income.
 Outside of these factors, you can be proactive in several areas:

-- Research.
-First, keep researching the credit.
-The better understanding you have, the more prepared you will be when it comes time to file.
-Your research can also help guide some of the financial decisions you make throughout the adoption process.
+prepared you will be when it comes time to file.
+Your research can also help

 It is important for prospective adoptive parents to be aware of their full scope of legal and financial options when it comes to adoption.
 While the Gillespie Law Group does not offer representation in tax law matters, and our attorneys are not tax experts, we do provide clients with basic information regarding the adoption tax credit.
 Our goal is to provide prospective parents with all the help they need — legal, financial and otherwise — to create their family.